habitat-sh/windows-service/README.md

 The last two assignments are necessary in order for the Habitat Windows service to launch Habitat services under different identites.

+## Running the Service and a Windows Studio on the same machine

+You may encounter failures if you attempt to enter a Windows Studio using `hab studio enter -w` on a machine that is running the Habitat Windows service due to port conflicts.
+Currently this is not a supported scenario and it is recommended that you run the Windows service in non development environments where you do not intend to use a Windows based Studio.